Canada's first sustainable investment platform.

-As Analyst, Investor Relations, Tobias works in product development, investor relations, and enhancement of operational efficiency at CoPower.
+As Senior Associate, Capital and Investments, Tobias works in product development, investor relations, and operations at both CoPower and VCIB.
 Tobias graduated from the inaugural MSc. in Sustainability Management at the University of Toronto and holds a BSc. in Finance and International Business from the University of Richmond in Virginia.

-Before CoPower, Tobias most recently spent time working in corporate finance with Rocket Internet in Berlin.
-He previously assumed roles in the consulting space at Accenture in Frankfurt, as well as Ashoka and Reclay StewardEdge in Toronto.
+Previously, he worked in corporate finance with Rocket Internet in Berlin and in the consulting space at Accenture in Frankfurt, as well as Ashoka and Reclay StewardEdge in Toronto.
 Tobias plays soccer competitively as a goalkeeper and is a passionate world traveler and explorer.

 As Analyst, Financing and Reporting Marc supports asset management, finance, and accounting functions for VCIB and provides back office support to CoPower.
 Previously, Marc worked as accountant at several small non-profit and for-profit organizations and has seen how many different companies tick.